mscale92/jquery-workshop/README.md

 * Make the following validation on the fields:
   1. The password should be at least 10 characters
   2. The password and confirm password should be the same
-* If the validation passes, then let the form submit normally
+* If the validation passes, then let the form submit normally by NOT calling `preventDefault`.
 * If the validation fails, prevent the form from submitting and display an `alert` to the user telling them what went wrong

 ## Exercise 4: discovering AJAX